 Wheaton’s unique Connections program provides an exciting way to explore different areas of knowledge and different approaches to problems.
 Courses are connected across any two or three of six academic areas: creative arts, humanities, history, math and computer science, natural science, and social sciences.
 We have two types of Connections – faculty approved which are designated with a number and title.
-Descriptions for these existing Connections are available through the Course Finder.
+Descriptions for these existing Connections are available through the Course Catalog.
 The second type is the Student-initiated Connection which is created individually by a student’s proposal.

 How many Connections do I need to graduate?

 You need one 3-course Connection or two 2-course Connections.
 Some Connections offer the choice of completing a 2 or 3-course Connection.
 Read the descriptions carefully for the possible combinations.